garencheckley/podexp/README.md

 # Podcast Generation System

-> **Authentication Update**: A hybrid email-based authentication system (magic links via email) is now fully implemented.
-It uses secure HTTP-only cookies when possible, with a JavaScript localStorage/header fallback for broader compatibility.
-See `AUTH_README.md` for details.

 ## System Overview

 This project is a podcast generation system built using Google Cloud Platform services.
 It allows users to create podcasts, generate episodes using AI, and play them with text-to-speech audio.
 The system is designed to be deployed on Google Cloud Run and uses various Google Cloud services for its functionality.